 You can start with a parallel reader like Spanish: Short Stories for Beginners.

-You can also turn foreign language websites into parallel readers using a website like Readlang.com.
+You can also turn foreign language websites into parallel readers using a website like Readlang.com or Vooks.

-If you want to add learning a foreign language to your unschooling, it’s easier than you think and there are many resources so that you don’t have to go it alone!
+If you want to add learning a foreign language to your homeschooling and unschooling, it’s easier than you think and there are many resources so that you don’t have to go it alone!